Koryo Studio logoKoryo Studio logoKoryo Studio logoKoryo Studio logo

 Squirrel and Hedgehog

 Squirrel and Hedgehog is a North Korean animation series.
-It ran from 1977 to the 2010s, and was produced by SEK Studio.
+A SEK Studio production, DPRK media aired it from 1977 to the 2010s.

 Squirrel and Hedgehog, North Korean Animation